frictionlessdata/frictionless-darwin-core/README.md

 └─────────────────────────────────────────────────────────────────┘
 </pre>
 The tool can also generate these two files as separate outputs without touching the archive.

+Additionally, the tool also converts the Core and Extension(s) files, when needed.

 ### DarwinCore terms
 Darwin Core is a very persmissive standard some recommandations but almost no constraining rules.
 This [table](https://github.com/andrejjh/FrictionlessDarwinCore/blob/master/FrictionlessDarwinCore/fdwc_terms.csv) assigns Frictionless Data Package's type, format and constraints to every [Darwin Core term](https://dwc.tdwg.org/terms/).